Models of G-spectra as presheaves of spectra: The bicategory and -category

-\begin{defn} Let $\tilde G$ (sometimes denoted $EG$ in the literature\footnote{While $\tilde{G}$ is isomorphic as a $G$-category to the translation category of $G$, the action of $G$ on that category is defined differently, as is explained in \cite[Lemma 1.7]{GMM}.}) be the groupoid with object set $G$ and a unique morphism, denoted $(h,k)$, from $k$ to $h$ for each pair of objects.
-Let $G$ act from the right on $\tilde{G}$ by $h\cdot g = hg$ on objects and $(h,k)\cdot g = (hg,kg)$ on morphisms.
-The objects of $\sE_G$ are the finite $G$-sets $A = (\mathbf{n},\al)$, regarded as discrete (identity morphisms only) $G$-categories.
-Define $\sO(j) = \tilde{\SI}_j$; this is the $j$th category of an $E_{\infty}$ operad of categories whose algebras are the permutative categories \cite{MayPerm}.
-Define $\sO_G(j)$ to be the $G$-category
+\begin{defn} Let $\tG$ be the groupoid\footnote{While $\tG$ is isomorphic as a $G$-category to the translation category of $G$, the action of $G$ on that category is defined differently, as is explained in \cite[Proposition 1.8]{GMM}.
+Our $\tG$ is the chaotic category of $G$, sometimes denoted $\tilde{G}$.} with object set $G$ and a unique morphism, denoted $(h,k)$, from $k$ to $h$ for each pair of objects.
+Let $G$ act from the right on $\tG$ by $h\cdot g = hg$ on objects and $(h,k)\cdot g = (hg,kg)$ on morphisms.
+Define $\sP(j) = \tSI_j$; this is the $j$th category of an $E_{\infty}$ operad of categories whose algebras are the permutative categories \cites{Dunn, MayPerm}.
+Define $\sP_G(j)$ to be the $G$-category

-Here $G$ acts trivially on $\tilde{\SI}_j$.
-The left action of $G$ on $\sO_G(j)$ is induced by the right action of $G$ on $\tilde{G}$, and the right action of $\SI_j$ {is} induced by the right action of $\SI_j$ on $\tilde{\SI}_j$.
-The functor $\sC\!at_G(\tilde{G},-)$ is product preserving and the operad structure maps are induced from those of $\sO$.
-We interpret $\sO(0)$ and $\sO_G(0)$ to be trivial categories; $\sO_G(1)$ is also trivial, with unique object denoted $\id$. \end{defn}
+Here $G$ acts trivially on $\tSI_j$.
+The left action of $G$ on $\sP_G(j)$ is induced by the right action of $G$ on $\tG$, and the right action of $\SI_j$ {is} induced by the right action of $\SI_j$ on $\tSI_j$.
+The functor $\sC\!at_G(\tG,-)$ is product preserving and the operad structure maps are induced from those of $\sP$.
+We interpret $\sP(0)$ and $\sP_G(0)$ to be trivial categories; $\sP_G(1)$ is also trivial, with unique object denoted $\oid$. \end{defn}